Ophthalmic Medical Assistant

 Students must be certified by the American Heart Association in “Health Care Provider Level” CPR or by the American Red Cross in “CPR for the Professional Rescuer” prior to registering for an OPH course.

-In order to participate in clinical education experiences at health care facilities, student may be required to submit results of a NC state or national criminal background check at their own expense.
+In order to participate in clinical education experiences at health care facilities, students may be required to submit results of a NC state or national criminal background check at their own expense.
 As a condition of program admission, students may be required to verify that they are United States citizens or are an otherwise legally authorized residents of the United States.

 |General Education Requirements|